tonethar/IGME-230-GDD-Spring-2018/syllabus.md

 [http://www.rit.edu/~w-policy/sectionD/D8.html](http://www.rit.edu/~w-policy/sectionD/D8.html)

 ## Important RIT Deadlines
-- Last day of add/drop is Tuesday Sept.
-5th, 2017.
+- Last day of add/drop is Tuesday Jan.
+23rd, 2018.
-- Last day to withdraw with a grade of "W" is Friday Nov.
-10th, 2017.
+- Last day to withdraw with a grade of "W" is Friday April 6th, 2018.
-- Grades of "I" (Incomplete)
 - You have one semester after the class has ended to challenge your grade.

 ## Notices of Accommodation